 In these instances, by all means, call those people out.
 Those Disney adults are the worst.

 Again, these are movies aimed at kids; the most important thing is the kids are happy.
 Reboots are a great way to introduce a new generation to Disney – and help kids feel seen when others in our generation and older didn’t.
-I get the nostalgia factor to an extent, but read the room.
+I get the nostalgia factor to an extent, I don’t think any of the live actions are capturing the magic either, but read the room.

 Don’t get me wrong, there are lots of reasons why Disney adults are cringe (the extreme ones at least).
 Like the Splash Mountain fiasco or people acting far too entitled in the parks and ruining it for the kids.